 Not all tactical masturbation is the fault of the student.
 Far too many shooting instructors and schools still teach and/or allow wasteful and unnecessary motions and movements to become part of the exercise.

 If your desire in the use of arms is merely self-gratification and gamesmanship, drive on and feel free to disregard the previous.
 However, if your stated purpose in owning, training, and practicing with arms is the perfection of martial discipline, stupid human tricks should have no part in your routine.

 The only true way to discern the good from the bad, fact from bullcrap, is total immersion in the subject matter.
-Train with numerous instructors and schools, read and research, seek out those whose reputations have been built upon carrying a gun and fighting with one.
+Train with numerous instructors and schools, read and research, and then seek out those who built their reputations upon carrying a gun and fighting with one.

 Stick Review (Cigar Smoked)

-La Palina, Nicaragua Oscuro “Gordo” 6x58: Good ash.
+La Palina, Nicaragua Oscuro “Gordo” 6×58: Good ash.
 Strong flavor, but not overpowering.
 Excellent draw and even burn.
 Well made.
 8 of 10 stars

 LA Times OpEd Oct.
 24, 2016 http://www.latimes.com/politics/la-na-pol-obama-campaigning-20161024-snap-story.html